 - Containers that can efficiently be collected, washed, re-distributed and refilled

-- Curbside collection of reusables – eventually by refuse collection services – as for recycling and food waste
+- Kerbside collection of reusables – eventually by refuse collection services – as for recycling and food waste

 - Washing facilities